 while classic cartoons like Looney Tunes

-are censored to near oblivion.
-In fact, it got the point where basic conflict, the soul of drama, is all but discouraged on saturday mornings
+were censored to near oblivion.
+In fact, it got to the point where basic conflict

-and the short development period for greenlit shows before the season opening made things worse.
-However, it was not all garbage: the push for educational programmings helped create the classic Schoolhouse Rock
+, and the short development period for greenlit shows before the season opening made things worse.
+However, that lobbying did have some positive results – the push for educational programmings helped create the classic Schoolhouse Rock

 shorts, which taught whole generations with wonderfully tuneful songs.